 Breast density refers to the ratio of fatty tissue to glandular tissue (milk ducts, milk glands and supportive tissue) on a mammogram.
-About 50% of women have increased density (“dense breasts”) as they have an increased amount of glandular tissue compared to fatty tissue.
+About 50% of all women (40% of mammography age) have increased density (“dense breasts”) as they have an increased amount of glandular tissue compared to fatty tissue.
 Younger women, premenopausal women and women using hormone replacement therapy are more likely to have dense breasts.
-Dense breasts place women at increased risk of breast cancer and later diagnosis, in part, because breast cancers are more difficult to see on mammography in women with increased breast density.
+Dense breasts are both an independent risk factor for the development of breast cancer and increase the likelihood that cancer will be missed by mammography.
+This is because breast cancers are more difficult to see on mammography in women with increased breast density.

 There are currently no national guidelines for additional screening of dense breasts.